Automating-GIS-processes/FEC/source/string-operations.rst

 Concatenation
 --------------

-Combining several pieces of text into one:
+Combining several pieces of text into one variable by adding them together:

     .. code:: python